Telefonica/toolium/docs/visual_testing.rst

     self.assert_full_screenshot(screenshot_name, threshold=0.1)

-* They have other optional parameter called *force* that forces to compare the screenshot even if visual testing is disabled by configuration
+* They have other optional parameter called *force* that forces to compare the screenshot even if visual testing is disabled by configuration.
+If the assertion fails, the test fails.

 .. code-block:: python